rivas-lab/snpnet/README.md

 ### Installation:
 Most of the requirements of snpnet are available from CRAN.
-It also depends on the `pgenlibr`, `glmnet/glmnetPlus` and `cindex` (for survival analysis) packages.
+It also depends on the `pgenlibr` (currently it must use the one from this [branch](https://github.com/RuilinLi/plink-ng/tree/master/2.0/pgenlibr)), `myglmnet` and `cindex` (for survival analysis) packages.
 One can install them by running the following commands in R. Notice that the installation of `pgenlibr` requires [zstd(>=1.4.4)](https://github.com/facebook/zstd).
 It can be built from source or simply available from [conda](https://anaconda.org/conda-forge/zstd), [pip](https://pypi.org/project/zstd/) or [brew](https://formulae.brew.sh/formula/zstd).

 ```r
 library(devtools)